gambio/store-module-skeleton/README.md

-# app-store-module-skeleton
+# Store Module Skeleton

-Skeleton project for new Gambio AppStore packages.
+Skeleton project for new Gambio Store packages.